-Heading off to college this fall?
+Heading off to college?
 Congratulations.
 You’ll be surprised that much of the learning you’ll do over the next four years has less to do with the classroom than with life.
 If you’re like many young adults, college is the first time you’ll keep your own schedule, plan your own meals, manage your health and pay your own way.
 Hopefully, your parents have prepared you as best they can.
 But as with many things in life, some lessons have to be learned on your own.
 Here are 10 tips to help you along the way.

 1. Determine who pays for what.
 Will you be supporting yourself, or will Mom and Dad help?